High-Performance-IO/capio/README.md

 ./scripts/build_offline_bundle.py
 ```

-Use Up/Down and Enter to choose the build type (Release by default), tests (off by default), and CAPIO logger
+The script prompts for the build type (Release by default), tests (off by default), and CAPIO logger (off by default).
-(off by default).
 Logging is saved in the offline settings as `CAPIO_LOG`; it only activates for Debug builds.
 The script
 then offers dependency Git ref overrides.
 CMake JSON tracing discovers direct and transitive dependencies; the archive
 includes the resolved dependency lock and selected build settings.
 Non-interactive runs safely use the defaults.